-Root Canal Therapy also called Endodontic Treatment explained by Ballarat Dental Care dentists in Ballarat:
+Root Canal Therapy also called Endodontic Treatment explained by Ballarat Dental Care dentists.

 Root canal treatment aims to remove the infected tissue in the tooth and keep the shell of the tooth, therefore preserving space, function and aesthetics.